Maybe you had some doubt in your mind earlier this season about the Indianapolis Colts being true contenders, even after some huge wins.

 There are other issues, such as the Packers' defense not lifting its game with Rodgers out, and many other offensive injuries.
 But at this point, it seems like the difference between the Packers being one of the best teams in the league and one of the worst is simply Rodgers.
-He has firmly established himself as the best player in the league while standing on the sideline.
+He has firmly established himself as the best player in the league while sitting on the sideline.

 Baltimore Ravens: Since the Giants and their fraudulent four-game winning streak were exposed on Sunday, maybe the Ravens are the new Giants?

 For years, it seemed like you couldn't get rid of the Giants.
 No matter how bad they looked for stretches of the regular season, they'd hang around and peak late.
 Kind of sounds like the Ravens.

 Baltimore, which turned it on at playoff time last year and won a Super Bowl, has looked finished a few times this season.
 Yet here the Ravens are after a win against the Jets, 5-6 and tied for the sixth seed in the AFC playoffs.
 Don't count them out yet.